 A minimally processed turkey breast can be brined with your favorite flavorings.
 Use your favorite brine recipe, try one of these, or use the following recipe for Cranberry-Apple juice turkey brine.

-Combine all ingredients in a food grade plastic bucket and mix well, until the sugar and salt are completely dissolved.
+Combine all ingredients in a food grade plastic bucket or large, non-reactive bowl and mix until the sugar and salt are completely dissolved.

 After brining, pat the turkey breasts dry with a towel and allow to air-dry at room temperature while the meat smoker or grill heats up.
 A small fan placed to blow over the breasts will help them dry quicker.

-Pre-heat your meat smoker or grill to 300 degrees Fahrenheit.
-If using a grill, cook the breasts using the indirect grilling method.
+Preheat your meat smoker or grill to between 275 and 300 degrees Fahrenheit.
+If grill smoking, cook the breasts using the indirect grilling method.

 Apple wood smoke has a light flavor and produced a nice color on the finished turkey breasts.
-Use a couple of two inch chunks in on top of the charcoal, or a couple of small foil packets of chips in a gas or electric smoker or grill.
+Use a couple of two inch chunks in on top of the charcoal, or a couple of small foil packets of chips in a gas or electric smoker.

 If using a water smoker, leave the water pan empty.
-Water in the pan will cause the smoker to cook too cool.
-The smoked turkey breast is done when the internal temperature reaches 160 degrees.
+The humidity prevents the turkey skin from browning as it should.
+The smoked turkey breast is done when the internal temperature reaches 165 degrees.
 Remove and cover with foil, allowing it to rest for 15 minutes before slicing and serving.